 - ✓ WebPath Notification Form

-- Provide the website paths to the required public disclosures: statement of accreditation and Public Disclosure of Student Achievement.
+- Provide the website paths to the required public disclosures: Public Disclosure of Student Achievement and public notification of IACBE membership/accreditation.
 In specifying the paths, DO NOT PROVIDE URL ADDRESSES.
 Beginning with the institution's home page, describe the link on each page in the path on which someone would click in order to advance to the next page in the path.
 For example:

 - 1. Click on 'Academics'

 - 2. Click on 'School of Business'

 - 3. Click on 'IACBE Accreditation'

-For business units seeking First-Time Accreditation for its programs, within 30 days of notification of approval of program accreditation, the Public Disclosure of Student Achievement must be posted to the business unit's website and the WebPath Notification Form must be submitted.
+For business units seeking First-Time Accreditation for its programs, there will not be a Public Disclosure of Student Achievement posted at the time of the Self-Study: it will not be a requirement until after programs achieve IACBE accreditation.
+Within 30 days of notification of approval of program accreditation, the Public Disclosure of Student Achievement must be posted to the business unit's website and the WebPath Notification Form must be submitted.
+More information will be detailed in the Board of Commissioner Decision letter.